-Caregiving doesn’t pause after November — and neither does the importance of staying connected to the right support.
-Plug-in to Care helps caregivers find trusted information, supportive communities, and practical tools that make each day a little more manageable.
-Whether you’re caring for a loved one this holiday season or any time of year, connection can make all the difference.
+Caregiving doesn’t pause—and neither does the importance of having the right support.
+Caregiver Action Network (CAN) is here year-round to help you find trusted information, supportive communities, and practical tools that make each day a little more manageable.
+Whether you’re caring for a loved one today, tomorrow, or any time of year, connection and support can make all the difference.

 The Caregiver’s Role